* AT&T will sell HTC-made “Home” exclusively, price $100

 By Gerry Shih

-MENLO PARK, Calif., April 4 Facebook Inc on Thursday unveiled its most ambitious attempt yet to enter mobile computing market without a phone of its own, introducing a new app that replaces the home screen on some Android smartphones.
+MENLO PARK, Calif., April 4 (Reuters) - Facebook Inc on Thursday unveiled its most ambitious attempt yet to enter mobile computing without a phone of its own, introducing a new app that replaces the home screen on some Android smartphones.

-Called "Home," Facebook's new software will let users comprehensively modify Android, the popular mobile operating system developed by Google, to prominently display their Facebook newsfeed and messages on the home screens of a wide range of devices - while hiding other apps.
+Called “Home,” the new software lets users comprehensively modify Android, the popular mobile operating system developed by Google, to prominently display their Facebook newsfeed and messages on the home screens of a wide range of devices - while hiding other apps.

 “Why do we need to go into those apps in the first place to see what’s going on with those we care about?”
 Facebook Chief Executive Mark Zuckerberg told the hundreds of reporters and industry executives gathered at the company’s Menlo Park campus.